arya-analytics/delta/docs/rfc/220517-cesium-segment-storage.md

 This structure also lends itself well to aggregation.
 We can calculate the average, minimum, maximum, std dev, etc. and store it as metadata in kv.
-When executing an aggregation across a large time range, Cesium avoids reading segments from disk, and instead just uses these pre-calculated aggregations.
+When executing an aggregation across a large time range, Cesium avoids reading segments from disk, and instead just uses these pre-calculated values.

 ### File Allocation